 LiCo Energy Metals Inc. (formerly Wildcat Exploration Ltd.) (the "Company"), was incorporated in Manitoba on 11 February 1998 and continued into British Columbia on 31 May 2016.
 The Company currently holds interests in resource properties in the province of Ontario and state of Nevada, USA.
-The Company is in an exploration stage company which is engaged in the acquisition, exploration and development of energy metals project.
-The Company is listed on the TSX Venture Exchange ("TSXV") having the symbol LIC, as a Tier 2 mining issuer and is in the process of exploring its mineral properties.
+The Company is in an exploration stage company which is engaged in the acquisition, exploration and development of energy metals projects.
+The Company is listed on the TSX Venture Exchange ("TSXV") under the symbol LIC, as a Tier 2 mining issuer.